 Rito Peñas Negras is a headwater tributary of the Jemez River in the Upper Rio Grande basin.
 Historic grazing practices, an extensive road system, past timber harvest, and dispersed recreational practices within the floodplain have destabilized the stream banks, widened the stream channel, and reduced riparian vegetation, leading to increased temperatures and sediment loads within the stream.
 These changes have been detrimental to the resident populations of Rio Grande Cutthroat Trout and other aquatic organisms.
 This project, implemented by the National Forest Foundation, will install 150 Beaver Dam Analogs along 3 miles of the stream to reconnect the stream to its floodplain.
 In addition to restoring and creating in-stream and wetland habitat, this will increase groundwater recharge by slowing and spreading the flow of the stream.
-The project is anticipated to start providing volumetric benefits of 106,293 m3/year (28,079,634 gallons/year) in 2023.
+The project is anticipated to start providing volumetric benefits in 2023.